Eden-Wang1710/Eden-Wang1710.github.io/_pages/about.md

 # 📖 Educations
-- *2025.08 - now*, MSE in Computer Science, Johns Hopkins University
+- *2025.08 - now*, Master of Science in Engineering in Computer Science, Johns Hopkins University
-- *2021.09 - 2025.06*, BSc in Computer Science, City University of Hong Kong
+- *2021.09 - 2025.06*, Bachelor of Science in Computer Science, City University of Hong Kong

 # 📝 Publications